 - Talk To Our Team Today

 - Helpful Links

-Tinnitus can vary in its symptoms, but the most common are ringing or buzzing in the ear that may be either continuous or intermittent.
+Tinnitus is a condition that can vary in its symptoms but the most common are ringing or buzzing in the ear that may be either continuous or intermittent.
 In most cases, it is only the sufferer who can hear the noise, but in some rare cases, the examining doctor may also hear it through their stethoscope when put to the ear.
-This is what is known as objective Tinnitus.
+This is what is known as objective tinnitus.